KailaBtw/Intro-to-Web-Development/README.md

 # Ellie's csci185 WebDev portfolio

-This was created by Ellie Lagrave for Fall 2023 class Csci185
+This was created by Ellie for Fall 2023 class Csci185

 Link to her Git Hub [repository][Github-repo].